heyyytamvo/FCJ2024-Workshop1/content/3-Scaling-Check/3.2-scaling-check/3.2.2-1000000request/_index.md

 ![ConnectPrivate](/FCJ2024-Workshop1/images/3.connect/3.2.2/1_Scaling.png)

-We can see that there are 3 registerd EC2 Cluster instead of 2.
+We can see that there are 3 registered EC2 Cluster instead of 2.

 ![ConnectPrivate](/FCJ2024-Workshop1/images/3.connect/3.2.2/2_Scaling.png)